Measurement of the $\psi(2S)$ to $J/\psi$ cross-section ratio as a function of centrality in PbPb collisions at $\sqrt{s_{\text{NN}}}$ = 5.02 TeV: Systematic uncertainties

 The systematic uncertainty arising from the evaluation of the efficiencies consists of different contributions.
-The first contribution is related to the weighting procedure applied to the simulation, and is taken into consideration by randomly varying each weight within its uncertainty and estimating the total efficiencies again.
+The first contribution is related to the weighting procedure applied to the simulation, and it is taken into consideration by randomly varying each weight within its uncertainty and estimating the total efficiencies again.
 Using 50 different sets of generated weights, the uncertainty considered is the relative variation of the obtained efficiencies.
-Another contribution pertains to the estimation of the PID efficiency.
-An alternative approach is used, where the extrapolation to the high-multiplicity region that is not covered by the $pp$ calibration sample is performed with a linear function instead of a second-order polynomial.
+This contribution is convolved with the uncertainty associated with the procedure of applying the \jpsi weights to the \psitwos simulation.
+Another contribution pertains to the estimation of the PID efficiency in the high-multiplicity region that is not covered by the $pp$ calibration sample.
+The extrapolation to that region is performed using a linear function instead of a quadratic function, and the variation of the efficiency is assigned as a systematic uncertainty.
 The limited size of the simulation sample used to determine the efficiencies is also a source of systematic uncertainty, and is taken into account using the statistical uncertainties of the efficiencies determined from simulation.
 Finally, a systematic uncertainty due to the trigger efficiency is assigned by using a data-driven method where the efficiency is determined from events triggered independently of the signal muons~\cite{LHCb-DP-2012-004}.
 The total systematic uncertainty is computed as the sum in quadrature of each contribution shown in Table~\ref{tab:sys}.